-If the requirements for renewing certification are not met and submitted (with the recertification fee) by the certification expiration date, certification will expire; former certificants may no longer describe themselves as CAWAs and may not use the CAWA certification mark.
-Individuals who are not currently certified as CAWAs who misuse the CAWA certification mark be subject to legal action.
+If the requirements for renewing certification are not met and submitted, approved, and paid for by the deadline or within the 30-day grace period, certification will expire.
+Former/lapsed certificants may no longer describe themselves as CAWAs and may not use the CAWA certification mark.
+Individuals who are not currently certified as CAWAs who misuse the CAWA certification mark may be subject to legal action.